tringi/papers/cxx-destructive-move.md

 There are many designs proposed or talked about for destructive move in C++, the following one is the least intrusive.

+TL;DR: Use `std::move`s as normal, and compiler replaces the last one with destructive move, if one is defined.

 ## Key assumptions

 * destructive move-from can happen to object during its lifetime only once